NEWSDR 2024

 Latest Agenda

-NEWSDR 2024 activities are distributed over Thursday 30th (evening tutorials) and Friday 31st (main event) on the fourth and fifth floors of Unity Hall.
+NEWSDR 2024 activities are distributed over Thursday 30th (evening tutorials) and Friday 31st (main event) on the first and second floors of the WPI Innovation Studio (see map below).

 Thursday 30 May 2024 — Evening Session